tauteo/robotics-club/lesson-plans/linux-overview.md

 The input to a terminal is usually identified by your username, the directory you are currently in and the prompt (which is normally the symbol `$`, but can be any of the symbols `>`, `%`, `#`).
 A prompt in a terminal usually looks like the following:
 ![raspberry pi terminal][raspi-terminal]

 The commands that you type into the terminal are usually the names of programs to run.
-The shell then runs the program and then displays the output of the program on the terminal.
+The shell then runs the program and displays the output of the program on the terminal.
 After the output is displayed, the terminal then displays the prompt again.

 In addition to running commands that you type into the terminal, the shell does some other things as well.
 Some of the most useful are:
 1. **Keeping history**